DiegoCarneiro2/DiegoCarneiro2/README.md

 - 👋 Hi, I’m @DiegoCarneiro2
 - 👀 I’m interested in leaning how to program
-- 🌱 I’m currently learning C++ .Net
+- 🌱 I’m currently learning AWS, Git/GitHub and to work as a Dev
 - 💞️ I’m looking to collaborate on many projects as I progress
 - 📫 How to reach me email me- diegocarne@gmail.com